Peter Grathwohl

 Peter Grathwohl (born 1958) is a German geologist and expert in hydrology and environmental processes.
 1996 he was appointed a full professor of hydrogeochemistry at the University of Tübingen, Germany.
-Since 2014, he has been vice-president of research of the University of Tübingen.
+From 2014 to 2025, he was vice-president of research, innovation and transfer of the University of Tübingen.
+Since 2025 he is senior professor at the Geo- Environmental Center in the Faculty of Science.

 Life

 Grathwohl was born in Sigmaringen, Germany.
 He studied Geology at the University of Tübingen.
 After his diploma 1985 he finished his doctorate in 1988.
-1989-1990 he worked as a postdoctoral researcher at Stanford University.
-1990 he returned to Germany and built up a research group and laboratories for geochemistry at the Center of Applied Geosciences, Tübingen University.
-In 1996 he was appointed to the rank of a full professor of hydrogeochemistry.
-1997-2000 he served as secretary of the section “hydrology and chemical processes” of the European Geophysical Union.
+From 1989 to 1990, he worked as a postdoctoral researcher at Stanford University.
+In 1990 he returned to Germany and built up a research group and laboratories for geochemistry at the Center of Applied Geosciences, Tübingen University, and in 1996 he was appointed to the rank of a full professor of hydrogeochemistry.
+From 1997 to 2000, he served as secretary of the section “hydrology and chemical processes” of the European Geophysical Union.
 1997-2003 he was member of the scientific advisory committee for soil protection of the Federal Government of Germany and since 2005 he has been in the soil protection commission of the German Federal Environmental Protection Agency.

-2006-2010 Grathwohl served as dean of the geoscience faculty of Tübingen University; 2010-2014 he was vice-dean of the new-created faculty of sciences.
-Since 2014 he has been vice-president of research of Tübingen University.
-2015 he was elected as a member of the senate of the German Research Foundation (DFG).
+From 2006 to 2010 Grathwohl served as dean of the geoscience faculty of Tübingen University, and was vice-dean of the newly-created faculty of sciences from 2010 to 2014.
+In 2015, he was elected as a member of the senate of the German Research Foundation (DFG).
 2006-2010 he chaired the section of hydrogeology of the German Geological Society.
 2000-2010 he was chair of the standardization committee "Leaching Tests" in the Deutsches Institut für Normung (German Institute for Standardization, DIN, NAW).
+Since 2024 he supports the National Citizen's Oversight Committee as expert in the search of a repository for highly radioactive waste in Germany.